How the Data Were Organized

 - Collaborative Care

-If a study included more than one type of active treatment
+additional study classes.
+If a study included more than one type of active

-(either within a single treatment arm or in different treatment arms), the
+treatment (either within a single treatment arm or in different treatment

 Study Class Subcodes (arm